 This can be confusing to people who come to see me for help over a particular stressor in their life.
-Because they are looking at that specific stressor as the problem.
-When actually the true problem may be somewhere downstream.
 As we work together they begin to see that ignoring balance contributes to becoming overwhelmed with stress.

-Taking care of ourselves is not a high priority in a society that often stresses work and doing for others over attention to self care.
+Taking care of ourselves is not a high priority in a society that often places more emphasis on work and doing for others over attention to self care.
 However, if we are not taking care of ourselves it will be progressively more difficult to help others.
-We can often significantly reduce stress with attention to self care and many times without other techniques.

 How do we know that we have lost the balance between self-care and giving?
 The most basic answer is—when we start to become overwhelmed.
 How do you know that you are becoming overwhelmed?
-If you notice being more irritable or have difficulties focusing.
-You may also notice more or new body aches and pains.
+If you notice being more irritable.
+Have difficulties focusing.
+Notice more or new body aches and pains.
 Others may also give you feedback.
 The first step to tuning in is to listen to what your body is saying.

 The human body is a wealth of information about how well we are doing.
 When we ignore it we invite it to turn up the volume.
 Continuing to ignore body cues can lead to a full blown break down.